vivek-tumuluri/local-context-agent/README.md

 # Local Context Agent

 FastAPI app + RQ worker that authenticates to Google on behalf of a user, ingests Drive + Calendar data, stores normalized metadata in SQL + per-user Chroma collections, and exposes retrieval/search/answering endpoints backed by OpenAI embeddings.
-The current iteration focuses on production-minded ingest: throttled job progress logging, transactional page-level commits, and token-aware embedding batching so large documents no longer crash the pipeline.
+The focus is reliable ingest and retrieval: throttled job progress logging, transactional page-level commits, and token-aware embedding batching that keeps large documents within OpenAI limits.

 ---